ionic-team/stencil-ds-output-targets/README.md

 ### includeImportCustomElements

 If `true`, the output target will import the custom element instance and register it with the Custom Elements Registry when the component is imported inside of a user's app.
-This can only be used with the [Custom Elements Bundle](https://stenciljs.com/docs/custom-elements) and cannot be used with lazy loaded components.
+This can only be used with the [Custom Elements Bundle](https://stenciljs.com/docs/custom-elements) and will not work with lazy loaded components.

 ### customElementsDir